4lowtherabbit/4lowTheRabbit.github.io/blogs/2018/11/CaseStudy.md

 ## Troubleshooting
 ### Clarifications & possible causes
-The inner exception: `System.IO.IOException`, with an error message: *"The server returned an invalid or unrecognized response."* didn't give us much details of the context when the error happened.
+The inner exception: `System.IO.IOException`, with an error message: *"The server returned an invalid or unrecognized response."* didn't give us many details of the context when the error happened.
 Possible causes could be:
-1. The web application didn't submit a valid request, or a bug in the its code.
+1. The web application didn't submit a valid request, or a bug in its code.
 2. A network issue.
 3. The target backend service returned an invalid response.